The Nevada Automotive Test Center (NATC), a subsidiary of

 located in Southern Montana as its primary winter test site since 1957.
 With

-optimal winter test conditions, approximately two million square feet of groomed
+optimal winter test conditions, this 735-acre facility offers approximately two million square feet of groomed

-test surfaces, and expanded facilities, NATC's Winter Test Facility is one of
+test surfaces, virgin snow and mobility areas, and expanded facilities, NATC's Winter Test Facility is one of

 the world's premier locations for cold climate vehicle and tire testing, and